SNodeC/snode.c/docs/ai/openai/codex/raw-protocol-engine.md

 `reject()`.
 A successful response encodes a result; a rejection encodes a `ProtocolError`, including optional JSON data.
 The request is removed only after the transport accepts the encoded response.
 Encoding or enqueue failure retains it for retry, while a second answer after successful enqueue is rejected.
+Once an answer is accepted, that request is removed before input received synchronously during the answer send is processed.
+A later request may therefore reuse the same server ID without being mistaken for a duplicate still-pending request.

 Disconnect, failure, stop, or destruction never implies acceptance or approval.
 Pending server requests are simply cleared when their connection ends.
 A